Venegrad/module_modal/README.md

 # responsive-modal
 Responsive modal supports IE9+, Safari 7+, Chrome, Firefox ...

-For open modal use funtion openmodal('first'), when first is modal ID attribute
+For open modal use funсtion openmodal('first'), when first is modal ID attribute

 ```
 <a href="javascript:openmodal('first');">Open modal 1</a>